 With bangs gone and the discovery of specialized anti-frizz shampoo and this thing called conditioner, my hair was instantly better.
-But hair is still a symbol of insecurity for me.
+It definitely felt like I was using professional salon products because, now I’m not overreacting here, but my hair has never felt better.
+I feel like a whole new girl.
+But even though I feel this way, my hair is still a symbol of insecurity for me.
 I’ve always felt like I was left out of Girl Initiation – that my crucial feminine gene had been deleted or something.
 Girls, and now Women, all seem to know these standard secrets that I don’t.
 It’s not that I feel like I must have a certain type of hair or makeup or clothes; it’s that I feel unskilled because even if I wanted to, I wouldn’t know how to make my hair nice or put on make up or pick out cute outfits.
 I want that ability to be there.

 I’m an overachiever – I don’t like being bad at something.
 But I have a hard time picking up anything feminine.
 I do well in school because I learn very well in a traditional classroom environment.
 When it comes to fashion or style, no one ever sat me down explaining things.
 The most womanly wisdom my mom ever imparted on me was “One day, you’re going to start bleeding down there” and then showed a very terrified and confused Younger Jen where the pads were.

 Now, even if I knew how to put on makeup, I would still probably go makeup-less 99% of the time.
-It would just be nice if I had the skill so for the 1% of the time where I’m going to a wedding or a club, I can make myself look a little spiffier.
+That doesn’t mean I’d skip on things like osmosis skincare, there’s a difference between caring for your skin and prettying it up you know.
+Natural beauty as they’d call it.
+But still, it would just be nice if I had the skill so for the 1% of the time where I’m going to a wedding or a club, I can make myself look a little spiffier.
 But until then, girlish stuff like this gives me horrible anxiety.
-I recently had a nightmare that I was on America’s Next Top Model and my challenge was to put on makeup in under 2 minutes.
+I recently had a nightmare that I was on reality TV l and my challenge was to put on makeup in under 2 minutes.
 After drawing on my face like a four year old who just broke into Mommy’s makeup drawer, Tyra felt so bad that she let me try again.
 The sad thing is, this isn’t too far off from reality (minus the whole me making it on ANTM without becoming a size zero).

 And I feel the same way about hair.
 It was almost my senior year of high school when a very stereotypically girly teammate on my golf team let me know what conditioner was.
 And while looking up haircuts for today, I still realized how hopelessly out of the loop I am.
 I thought blow drying your hair was just to make it dry faster, not for any sort of styling.
 I have no idea what different types of brushes are, let alone do.
-I didn’t realize people used curling irons or straighteners for regular hairdos.
-The stylist put “product” in my hair, and I have no idea what that is or how I could replicate my look.
+I didn’t realize people used their best hair curler or straightener for their regular hairdos.
+I wish I had known.
+Believe me, my life would have been so much easier!
+The stylist put a “product” in my hair, and I have no idea what that is or how I could replicate my look.

 Don’t get me wrong – I’m happy with how I look.
 I don’t feel the need to conform or look a specific way.
 It’s just frustrating to know there’s a whole body of knowledge that I am completely ignorant about.
 I felt the same anxiety while learning advanced calculus or magnetism.
 Hell, I’m much better at advanced calculus and magnetism than I am at feminine things.
 If I ever have children, I sort of hope I have sons just because I’m terrified of failing my daughters.
 I don’t want to instill them with the same anxiety I’ve been battling my whole life.